Evaluating DuoLingo Business Model & How does DuoLingo make Money – UE Analysis

 DuoLingo Founders: Luis von Ahn (he is damn famous and irritating at the same time – read more below about him) and Severin Hacker (Luis’s student).

 DuoLingo Funding: Close to about $80 Million in multiple tranches from Union Square Ventures, Ashton Kutcher’s firm, A-Grade Investments and Kleiner Caufield & Byers and the last Series D round of investment led by Google Capital.

 DuoLingo Business Model

 DuoLingo Business Model is basically NOTHING!
-They basically charge ZERO fees from users to learn any language.
+They basically charge ZERO fees from users to learn any language (similar to that of Robinhood that doesn’t charge anything to users to trade in listed securities).
 Neither are they charging the schools or the universities in third world countries that are using DuoLingo to teach English to the students.

 Then why the heck this post?

 Just because I like the core principle behind it?
 Absolutely not!
 It is based on a very clever business model example called “Social Network Business Model” In my analysis on WhatsApp I had outlined a very subtle statement “If you are not paying for the product, You’re the product” – Do you remember this?